42wim/matterbridge/README.md

 [mattermost]
 #url is your incoming webhook url (account settings - integrations - incoming webhooks)
 url="http://mattermost.yourdomain.com/hooks/incomingwebhookkey"
-#port the bridge webserver will listen on
+#address the webserver (which receives the outgoing webhook from mattermost) will listen on
-port=9999
+#(account settings - integrations - outgoing webhooks)
-#address the webserver will bind to
+BindAddress="0.0.0.0:9999"
-BindAddress="0.0.0.0"
+#show irc users joining and parting
-showjoinpart=true #show irc users joining and parting
+showjoinpart=true
 #the token you get from the outgoing webhook in mattermost.
 Token="outgoingwebhooktoken1"
 #disable certificate checking (selfsigned certificates)